Watering

 1. 1

-Run a finger over the velvety leaf texture as a quick secondary check alongside soil moisture — a leaf that's lost its normal soft firmness and feels thin or papery leans toward underwatering, while limp but still plump-feeling tissue leans toward the overwatering side.
+Run a finger over the leaf texture as a quick secondary check alongside soil moisture — a leaf that's lost its normal soft firmness and feels thin or papery leans toward underwatering, while limp but still plump-feeling tissue leans toward the overwatering side.

 2. 2